CELEBRATING 30 YEARS OF EXCELLENCE

 You can either book online, call us or send us an email.

-If you have a referral, book straight in for treatment with a nurse.
 Please bring your referral letter and any supporting documents to your appointment.
-Treatment will only be provided after a review of both items.
-If in doubt, please book a shockwave assessment.
+Treatment will only be provided after a review by our clinician but your referral will be taken into account.

 What is a Shockwave Assessment?